With over 16 years of combined experience, A1 DATASHRED is the most professional, cost-effective and trusted shredding company.

 Make a list of important documents

 Having a record of the documents you are carrying is extremely smart, so if anything should go missing you know exactly what that might be.
-Prior to your trip, write down a copy of all of your important documents, bank information, health and insurance details.
-If theft does in fact take place, in doing so you can easily figure out who to contact and what information to give them.
+Prior to your trip, write down a copy of all of your important documents, bank information, health, and insurance details.
+If a theft does in fact take place, in doing so you can easily figure out who to contact and what information to give them.

 Keep a close eye on credit card reports

-Monitoring bank and credit card accounts as well as credit reports is always helpful in discovering any unusual activity under your account.
+Monitoring bank and credit card accounts, as well as credit reports, is always helpful in discovering any unusual activity under your account.
 If caught early enough often you can report the suspicions and your credit card company will handle the rest for you.